 Merkel puts blame for crisis on banks during Vietnam trip

-APHANOI, Vietnam--German Chancellor Angela Merkel said eurozone countries have the “political will” to overcome the debt crisis threatening Europe's shaky banking sector.
+HANOI, Vietnam--German Chancellor Angela Merkel said eurozone countries have the "political will" to overcome the debt crisis threatening Europe's shaky banking sector.

 Merkel spoke to reporters Tuesday in Hanoi after meeting with her Vietnamese counterpart, Prime Minister Nguyen Tan Dung, as part of a two-day visit to boost trade ties with the communist country.

 "Eurozone countries have the political will to overcome this public debt crisis.
 The root of the problem is problems with the banks," Merkel told reporters in remarks translated live from German to Vietnamese.

 Compared with Vietnam and other countries with young populations, Merkel added, European countries will face greater challenges as they try to reduce their public debts.